ryoqun/price-action-analysis/2014y02m20d/usdjpy-m5.md

 bear pullback

-triangle 2
+micro triangle 2

 bull setup bar 2 and my bull entry to the market

-rather string pullback 3.
+rather strong pullback 3.
 That feared me.

 Then up trend with slower pace than the pullback 3.
 I exited the market fearing for a trading range or major trend reversal